 To have a successful retrospective meeting, the teams have to apply the lessons they learned during the sprint and discuss them over the meeting.
 Improvement takes effort and energy, so it’s not enough to just talk it over and hope for the best.
 Every team decides on how they ensure the learning and changing happens.
 If you are not sure how to arrange that, an Agile coach would be the best person to reach out to for help.

-As you conduct a few of the sprint retrospective meetings, you will get a feel for what works best and how you should plan and structure it.
+As you conduct a few of the sprint retrospective meetings, you will get a feel for what works best and how you should plan it in online task organizer and structure it.
 However, there are some recommendations that generally work for everyone:

 Keep it simple.
 Don’t overcomplicate or over-formalize the ceremony.
 It’s fine if not everyone has answered the three questions if the conversation is flowing and the discussion is healthy and active.